 It’s not the most delicious food in the city, but it reminded me of the many places we ate in small untouristed villages during our bike trip.
 An excellent “authentic” experience.

-Hue Vegan and Vegetarian Restaurants I Want to Try Next Time
+Vegan and Vegetarian Restaurants in Hue I Want to Try Next Time

-There are plenty of Hue vegetarian restaurants I didn’t get a chance to try.
+There are plenty of vegetarian restaurants in Hue I didn’t get a chance to try.
 These are on my list for next time I go back.

 - Thien Y – Dang Thai, 130/12 Dang Thai Than, Hue, Vietnam